jeremyfiel/100daysofcloud/README.md

 ## Jeremy's Cloud Journey

-I'm a self taught JS developer interesting in cloud engineering!
+I'm a self taught JS developer interested in cloud engineering!

 I'm diving head first into cloud engineering as a continuous learning journey.